How to Explore Isla HolboxMexico

 Isla Holbox is a place that demands that you relax: it has a slow pace, exclusively dirt roads, a very small town center, and no high rises.

-The sprawling all-inclusive resorts of Cancun and Playa del Carmen feel a world away here on Isla Holbox, where the most upscale options available are small, boutique hotels.
+The sprawling all-inclusive resorts of Cancun and Playa del Carmen feel a world away here on Isla Holbox (though the Riviera Maya definitely has its charms!), where the most upscale options available are small, boutique hotels.

 Home to roughly 1500 locals (mostly fishermen and their families, though tourism is a growing industry) and 3000 travelers/transients at any given time, traveling to Isla Holbox is like taking a step back in time to an older, quieter version of the Yucatan peninsula.

 We didn’t take any official tours while on Isla Holbox.
-Instead–we explored.
-Down paths through the woods, along beaches that stretched on and on, through the town streets to hunt for the best street art.
+Instead, we explored things to do on Isla Holbox ourselves–down paths through the woods, along beaches that stretched on and on, through the town streets to hunt for the best street art.

 Whether you want to wander like us or take a more targeted approach to the island, there is no shortage of ways to explore Isla Holbox: